Kurt von Hammerstein-Equord: Family and children

 At home, von Hammerstein-Equord reported planned actions against Jewish and other persecuted people so that his elder children could warn their many Jewish contacts.
 Two of his daughters, Marie Luise von Hammerstein and Helga von Hammerstein, had been members of the secret service of the Communist Party of Germany since the late 1920s and helped to inform the Soviet Union on Hitler's political and military intentions, which the latter had detailed in a secret speech to leading generals on 3 February 1933.

-Marie Luise von Hammerstein (1908–1999), later Marie Luise Baroness of Münchhausen, was a friend of Werner Scholem, who was shot at KZ Buchenwald in 1940.
+Marie Luise von Hammerstein (1908–1999), later Marie Luise Freifrau von Münchhausen, was a friend of Werner Scholem, who was shot at KZ Buchenwald in 1940.
 From 1937 until 1951 she was in a second marriage with Ernst-Friedemann Freiherr von Münchhausen.
 The couple separated after the war.
-Marie Luise moved in 1949 from West-Berlin to East-Berlin, and became a member of the SED, working as a lawyer mostly for Jewish clients.
+Marie Luise moved in 1949 from West Berlin to East Berlin, and became a member of the SED, working as a lawyer mostly for Jewish clients.

 Helga von Hammerstein-Equord (1913–2005) met Leo Roth when she was 15, left school at 17, and joined the KPD.
 She helped connect agent Gert Caden to the KPD.
 Helga worked for the secret service of the KPD under the code name "Grete Pelgert" at least until 1937, when Roth was executed as a traitor in Moscow.
 She obtained a doctorate in chemistry from the Kaiser Wilhelm Institute in 1939.

 His daughter Maria Therese von Hammerstein Paasche (1909-2000) was an anti-Nazi activist who transported Jews out of Germany in the early years of the Nazi regime and later emigrated to Japan where she lived for several years before settling in the United States.